 - Performance: ExpressVPN offers faster speeds and faster connection times (handshakes) with the new Lightway protocol.
 It beats Proton VPN here.

-- Features: Proton VPN now offers more features than ExpressVPN
+- Features: Proton VPN offers more features than ExpressVPN

 - Streaming: You get more streaming support with ExpressVPN.

 While Proton VPN is pretty competitive now, ExpressVPN wins in most of these areas.
 It is more expensive than Proton VPN, but we think the price differential is outweighed by ExpressVPN's better performance.
-And remember that you can get the best available ExpressVPN price when you use this coupon: coupon for three months free.
+And remember that you can get the best available ExpressVPN price when you use this coupon for four months free.

-Conclusion: ExpressVPN wins in 2024
+Conclusion: ExpressVPN wins in 2025

-Once again, ExpressVPN wins this head-to-head matchup.
+ExpressVPN wins this head-to-head matchup.
 To refresh your memory, here are the results for each category:

 Category | Winner |

-Background and Jurisdiction: | Tie |
+Background and Jurisdiction | Tie |

-Features: | Proton VPN |
+Features | Proton VPN |

-Streaming and Torrenting. | ExpressVPN |
+Streaming and Torrenting | ExpressVPN |

-Privacy: | Tie |
+Privacy | Tie |

-Price and Refunds: | Proton VPN |
+Pricing and refund policy | Proton VPN |

-Value: | ExpressVPN |
+Value | ExpressVPN |

 Whichever VPN you decide to try, be sure to pick up the best prices with the discounts below: